PhD Student

 Mehvish is pursuing research in the field of documentary filmmaking.
 Being a documentary filmmaker herself, with her films being showcased in different film festivals across the globe, she continues to question the methodology and ethics in her field.
 Her particular interest concerns with the representation of subjects in documentaries based in protracted political conflict zones, trying to envision them beyond the scope of victimhood.
 She questions the patterns of absences within such documentaries, such as that of humour and transcendentality.
 Her research is a combination of critique of existing documentary work in and about Kashmir as well as an exploration of alternative and experimental modes for responsible representation of documentary subjects.
 The cornerstone of this research is understanding, learning, and finding ways to represent documentary subjects of this long-term conflict zone without victimizing them.
 Currently her work is focusing on the impact of digital surveillance on communication channels at interpersonal and community levels – and the viability of old media technology in circumventing the issues.

-Edem is a PhD student in the Film and Media Department.
-She holds a first-class undergraduate degree in Communications and recently completed her Master’s degree researching feminist documentary filmmaking in Ghana.
-She is a journalist turned documentary filmmaker/photographer, feminist and queer activist from Ghana and has almost a decade of working experience.
-Edem mostly volunteers/ works in activist spaces providing intersectional multimedia and communications support to activist courses and groups.
-She comes to film as an activist and is interested in ways in which marginalized populations can use documentary filmmaking to self-represent, and trigger social change.
-She is a cofounder of, and the Director of the African Grad Students’ at Queen’s Club.
+Edem Abbeyquaye is a PhD student in the Film and Media Department.
+She has a BA in Communications and researched feminist documentary filmmaking in Ghana for her master’s degree.
+She is a journalist turned documentary filmmaker/photographer, feminist and queer activist and has almost a decade of working experience.
+She has worked in activist spaces providing intersectional multimedia and Communications support to activist courses and groups.
+Edem comes to film as an activist and is interested in ways in which marginalized populations and social justice activists in Ghana can use alternative media for (self)representation and social change.
+She is a cofounder of, and the Director of the African Grad Students at Queen’s Club.

 Steve Bates is an artist and musician.
 Through his work he listens to thresholds, boundaries and borders, points of contact and conflict.
 The history of ideas, experiences, and materials are an influence on his work and often lead to a research-heavy path resulting in a suite of works around a theme.
 Recent topics have included the history of barbed wire as colonizing device, the night as a space of freedom and libidinal desire, feedback as it occurs in sound and video art, politics, economics, and biology, historical and contemporary instances of pathological and non-pathological auditory hallucination and most recently, a speculative project around the sound of Hell.
 His work has been exhibited and performed in Canada, the United States of America, Europe, Chile and Senegal.
 He works in the field, on the air, in museological/gallery and performance contexts.
 These shifting territories reflect the content of his practice.